gitvam/platform-go-challenge/README.md

 # GWI Favorites API

 A robust Go REST API for managing user favorites at GWI, including charts, insights, and audiences.
-Built for clarity, security, and real-world deployment—tested with Docker Compose and secured with JWT.
+Built for clarity, security, and real-world deployment, tested with Docker Compose and secured with JWT.
 This project goes beyond the original challenge with production-grade API patterns, full integration tests, Docker automation, and best practices for both Linux and Windows.

 ---